thruthesky/backend/README.md

 ## File upload with cosutomizalbe downloda

+        // @todo use file index to get file name.
+        // @todo if fail to upload, delete it from db.
+        // @todo delete old files that were not successfully hooked.
+        // @todo hook
+        // @todo download with filename. ?route=download&size=100x200&quality=100&resize=crop&name=/abcdef.jpg
+        // @todo when you get posts, give option of photo size, and other options.
+        // @todo count download
+        // @todo check/select primary photo among others
+        // @todo delete
+        // @todo delete all.
+        // @todo admin management.
+        // @todo

 * `file` table will holds the uploaded file information.
 * `file.finish` will be 0 until the file is really related to its object(parent).